 - ✓ Humana employer-sponsored group benefit premiums

-According to the Centers for Medicare & Medicaid Services (CMS), Humana ranked as one of the largest Medicare Advantage insurers in the United States as of 2025, serving millions of Medicare members.
-That massive enrollment base is exactly why this descriptor shows up on so many statements every month — and why so many people search for “what is hum compben e mer” each day.
+According to the Centers for Medicare & Medicaid Services (CMS), Humana ranked as the second-largest Medicare Advantage insurer in the United States in 2025, covering approximately 5.6 million Medicare Advantage members.
+That massive enrollment base is exactly why this descriptor shows up on millions of statements every month — and why “what is hum compben e mer” is searched thousands of times per week.

 Hum Compben E Mer Charge on Credit Card — Full Breakdown